-The Peter Scott Award for Outstanding Contribution to Charity
+Introducing the Peter Scott Award for Outstanding Contribution to Charity.

 Peter F Scott CBE was a philanthropist with imagination and an unwavering enthusiasm for the people and the geography of the North West, and Kendal in particular.
 He sought engagement with those from all walks of life and endowed our Trust with the assets that allow us to support so many charitable enterprises operating in Cumbria and North Lancashire today.